davidk7680/java-firebase-tutorial/java/java-platform.md

 # _Writing Java on a Java platform???_
 Java is basically a platform because it is able to run a program using the innate ability of its JVM Java Virtual Machine
 ![JVM](jvm.png)
-The diagram above is a representation of the JVM
+The diagram above is a representation of the JVM.
+The Java Virtual Machine is what makes all the magic happen by having the program compiled so that the computer can read the program.
+After that the program goes through the processor and executes the program on the computer.

 ### GUI